leem919/Win11-Win10-Downgrade/README.md

 WARNING: While this has not happened in my testing, there's always a chance that something could go wrong and result in severe issues with your OS.
 I am not responsible for such issues.
 Please make the appropriate backups of important data.

+WARNING ABOUT EXISTING DATA: While your typical windows programs and files will stay safe, several Apps and Games from the Microsoft Store or Xbox app will most likely go missing.
+Also many drivers will most likely go missing.
+All of these can be easily redownloaded after you complete the guide.

 1. In Settings, navigate to Accounts > Sign-in options, and disable "For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device"

 2. Remove all sign-in options except for your password